-My biggest tip is to use a mango, and here is why !
+My biggest tip is to use a mango (which is also great if you’re weaning your baby, by the way)!
 Mangoes are a fab bit of food to introduce to your baby, and it is recommended that you try them with this tropical fruit after six months of age.
 Mangoes are nutritional balls of goodness that are high in Vitamin A and are a great Fibre Provider for your babies , or in other words , they are easily digestible so it helps their little systems work well and are also Immunity strengthening, so are great for keeping your baby tip top.

 Natural Teething Remedies

 I have often found a Mango wearing a reduced sticker, and a ripe mango works really well for me as they are great to mash up and add to a smoothie , jam or even a Curry.